 There is also a risk involved with negative gearing because you are losing money.
-You will always need to budget for ongoing shortfalls and prepare for the losses.
+You will always need to budget for an ongoing shortfall and prepare for the losses.

-As an example, let’s say that your investment property is earning $20,000 a year, and your expenses (loan repayments, body corporate fees, maintenance, etc.) are only $15,000.
-You’ll have positive annual cash-flow of $5,000.
+As an example, let's say that your investment property is earning $20,000 a year from rent, and your expenses (loan repayments, body corporate fees, maintenance, etc.) are only $15,000.
+You'll have positive annual cash-flow of $5,000.